imubit/k8s-job-scheduler/README.md

 A package for managing Kubernetes jobs and cron jobs from Python.
 It allows running CLI or Python code using native Kubernetes job engine.

-> This package is a continuous effort started by [Roemer Claasen](https://gitlab.com/roemer) in his [kubernetes-job](https://gitlab.com/roemer/kubernetes-job) work.

 ## Installation

 ```python